AeryJonesLab/aeryjoneslab.github.io/_pages/join.md

 {% include base_path %}

-We are currently recruiting a lab technician, a PhD student, and a postdoc.
 All positions would start January 2026 at the earliest.
 Due to the number of applications I receive, please show me that you've read this page by referring to me by my full last name (Dr. Aery Jones) in your initial correspondence.

 **Lab Technician**

-We're hiring a Laboratory Research Assistant to help with lab management and data collection.
-[Please apply here](https://umb.taleo.net/careersection/jobdetail.ftl?job=250000IZ&lang=en).
+We're not currently recruiting technicians.

 **PhD Students**